It's amazing that such tiny birds, about 20 cm long, can be so aggressive, annoying, and noisy.

 What Is The Best Way To Get Rid Of Starlings?

-From the list of ideas above, we can conclude that the best way to remove these unwanted birds is to make the place inhabitable for them.
+The best way to remove these unwanted birds is to make the place inhabitable for them.
 There should be no food, water, or nesting grounds for them.
 How can you do that?
 The explanation is in the answer below.

-Preventing them from eating bird food is not as easy as stopping squirrels using baffles because starlings are birds.
+Preventing them from eating bird food is not as easy as stopping squirrels from using baffles because starlings are birds.
 If you block them, you’ll bar other birds altogether.